 Key Stage 3 (Years 7, 8, 9)

 In Year 7, students are introduced to Citizenship as a subject.
-They will look at a wide range of topics including healthy eating, making friends, UK politics, world peace and conflict.
+They start with the ‘Smart Moves’ program which develops resilience and supports the transition to Secondary school.
+Students then look at a wide range of topics including healthy eating, making friends, UK politics, world peace and conflict.

-Throughout all topics students have been encouraged to explore their responsibilities as an individual both respecting the differences in others and the environment of which they are a part.
+Throughout all topics students are encouraged to explore their responsibilities as an individual both respecting the differences in others and the environment of which they are a part.

 In Year 8, students develop their skills in Citizenship lessons by learning about their extensive role in the community.
 They are introduced to topics that increase their awareness of the laws related to young people.

-The topics covered include personal safety, juvenile crime, alcohol, rights and responsibilities, human rights, criminal offences in school, e-safety, refugees, fire safety and hoax calling.
+The topics covered include personal safety, juvenile crime, alcohol, rights and responsibilities, human rights, criminal offences in school, e-safety, how to identify and maintain positive relationships.

 Key Stage 4 (Years 10, 11)

 In Year 10 students learn about the factors affecting the society in which they live.
-They are introduced to Enterprise Education and Work Experience.
-They will cover topics including National Identity, Social Harmony, Vandalism, Finance and Building Healthy Relationships, Legal and Human Rights, Social Networking sites, Accepting Differences and Teenage Pregnancy.
-Sessions are delivered through a mixture of lesson-based activities and talks from outside speakers and well as the practical experience of Enterprise culminating in the Christmas Fair and Work Experience.
+They are introduced to Enterprise Education and undertake an initiative to help students develop the attitude, knowledge and skills of the entrepreneur, culminating in the Christmas Fair.
+They will cover topics including National Identity, Social Harmony, Vandalism, Building Healthy Relationships, Stress management, Legal and Human Rights, Social Networking sites, Accepting Differences and Teenage Pregnancy.
+Sessions are delivered through a mixture of lesson-based activities and talks from outside speakers.